Deborah Hutchison: Creative products

 Hutchison created a do-it-yourself billing system, "Bill Your Ex," designed for handling financial issues following a divorce and, in 1990, was awarded a Lammie award for Best New Product Marketing in a Law Related Field from California Lawyer magazine.
 Her "Bill Your Ex" kit included a year's supply of invoices, sample covering letters, envelopes, and a ledger for keeping track of it all.

 In 1996, with producer Marla McNally Philips, Hutchison launched "Survival Tactics to Unbreak Your Heart," a product designed to help women heal from broken hearts by making them smile.
 The kit included a voodoo doll, tips for revenge, and a "Guide to Getting Even...
 Better" with 100 places to meet a new prince.
-Both Sarah "Fergie," Duchess of York and Princess Stéphanie of Monaco offered letters of support for Survival Tactics.
+Both Sarah, Duchess of York and Princess Stéphanie of Monaco offered letters of support for Survival Tactics.

 In 2009, Sterling Publishing, a division of Barnes & Noble, released her self-help book Put It In Writing!
 Creating Agreements Between Family and Friends, which was co-written by the star of FOX's Divorce Court Judge Lynn Toler.
 She and Toler sell a variety of family and friend agreements online addressing situations like caring for aging parents, lending money, and adult children returning home to live.
 In addition, Hutchison has created a line of original merchandise sold through Gutsy Gals Inspire Me including note cards, posters, and apparel accessories to further the "gutsy" message.